-1.6 Effective Date
+1.6.
+Effective Date

-The effective date of an Approval Standard mandates that all products tested for Approval after the effective date shall satisfy the requirements of that standard.
-Products FM Approved under a previous edition shall comply with the new version by the effective date or forfeit Approval.
+The effective date of this examination standard mandates that all products tested for certification after the effective date shall satisfy the requirements of this standard.

-The effective date of this standard is August 31, 2010 for compliance with all requirements.
+The effective date of this standard is eighteen (18) months after the publication date of the standard for compliance with all requirements.

-1.7 System of Units
+1.7.
+System of Units

-Units of measurement used in this standard are United States (U.S.) customary units.
+Units of measurement used in this Standard are United States (U.S.) customary units.
 These are followed by their arithmetic equivalents in International System (SI) units, enclosed in parentheses.
 The first value stated shall be regarded as the requirement.
 The converted equivalent value may be approximate.
-Appendix A lists the selected units and conversions to SI units for measures appearing in this standard.
-Conversion of U.S. customary units is in accordance with the American Society for Testing Materials (ASTM) SI10-2002, "IEEE/ASTM SI 10 American National Standard for Use of the International System of Units (SI): The Modern Metric System."
+Conversion of U.S. customary units is in accordance with ANSI/IEEE/ASTM SI 10

 Two units of measurement (liters and bar), outside of, but recognized by SI, are commonly used in international fire protection and are used in this standard.

-1.8 Applicable Documents
+1.8.
+Normative References